-Pet hospice, or “veterinary hospice”, is focused on the patient’s needs as well as those of the individual family members.
+Pet hospice care, also known as “palliative care” or “veterinary hospice”, is focused on the patient’s needs as well as those of the individual family members.
 Just like hospice for us humans, pet hospice uses a team approach to supervise the end-of-life care provided to the patient.
 The practice is “dedicated to maintaining comfort and quality of life for the terminally ill or geriatric pet until natural death occurs or the family elects euthanasia.”
 (Source)

 While rather ‘new’ in the scheme of things, pet hospice is a legitimate practice accepted around the world, as evidenced by the existence of groups like the International Association of Animal Hospice and Palliative Care.
 The association describes hospice care for pets as a way to avoid premature euthanasia.
 The palliative care of the patient (providing relief from the symptoms, pain, and mental/physical stress) reduces the pet’s suffering and allows for a higher quality of life for all involved.

 The major goal of pet hospice is to preserve –if not enhance– the already-existing closeness between family members and their dying pet.
 As a result, all decisions made must support the well-being of the whole family.
 The end of your dog or cat’s life is a time when friends and neighbors can assist in patient care, making it a fulfilling ‘community’ act of love.